-First Aid is located in Hook’s Historic Drug Store Annex, near the 38th Street Main Gate (Gate 1), at the Public Safety Center near Fall Creek Parkway (Gate 6) and in front of the Corteva Agriscience FFA Pavilion.
+First Aid is located in Hook’s Historic Drug Store Annex, near the 38th Street Main Gate (Gate 1), and at the Public Safety Center near Fall Creek Pavilion (Gate 6).
 Emergency ambulance service is available.
 During the Fair they can be reached by calling (317) 927-7520.

 One of the best things about the Indiana State Fair is the chance to get close to all the different animals.
 The safest way to enjoy the animals is to be sure and wash your hands each time after contact with any animal at the Fair.
 This is especially important for young children.
 As you stroll around the Fairgrounds, you will notice dozens of hand-sanitizing stations and restrooms.

 Please take advantage of them to keep your hands clean, especially if you are about to enjoy some delicious Fair food!
 BE SMART, STAY HEALTHY, WASH YOUR HANDS!
 Wash your hands after petting any animal – it’s the best way to enjoy the Great Indiana State Fair.

 Gates open each day at 9AM.
 No tickets will be sold after 8PM. *All times dependent on weather and other unforeseen conditions*